What Is a Diuretic: Types and Connection to Dehydration

 Severe dehydration involves more severe signs including sunken eyes, fainting, and confusion.
 If you recognize these signs, seek medical advice from a qualified healthcare professional immediately.

-By recognizing the signs of mild to moderate dehydration, you can spring into action and start sipping an oral rehydration solution like DripDrop ORS.
+By recognizing the signs of mild to moderate dehydration, start sipping an oral rehydration solution like DripDrop ORS.
 It’s a proven alternative to IV therapy, helping you avoid painful, unwanted hospital stays.
-Plus, it has three times as many electrolytes and half as much sugar as other sports drinks, making it a more effective choice.
+Plus, DripDrop ORS has three times as many electrolytes and half as much sugar as other sports drinks.

 Tackle Dehydration Exacerbated by Diuretics With DripDrop ORS

 DripDrop ORS was developed by a doctor on a mission to defeat life-threatening dehydration.
-The patented formula provides medically relevant electrolyte levels, improving on the World Health Organization’s Oral Rehydration Solution (ORS) standards because of its delicious taste, giving you a medically viable ORS that also tastes great.
+The patented formula improves on the World Health Organization’s Oral Rehydration Solution (ORS) standards.
+In addition to providing medically relevant electrolyte levels, Drip Drop ORS provides a medically viable ORS that also tastes great and comes in a variety of flavors you can enjoy hot or cold.